- Home

 You’ll need to put down a bigger deposit too – whereas you can usually take out a residential mortgage with a deposit as small as 5% of the property value, most lenders require a minimum 25% deposit if you want to take out a buy to let mortgage.

-Buy to let mortgage rates and fees will usually be higher as well, as letting out a property is considered a riskier proposition for lenders than if you were simply living in it yourself.
-A series of increases in the Bank of England base rate in recent months mean that buy to let mortgage rates have increased sharply since last year, stretching affordability for potential buy to let investors.
-You can compare costs using this buy to let mortgage comparison tool.
+Buy-to-let mortgage rates and fees will usually be higher as well, as letting out a property is considered a riskier proposition for lenders than if you were simply living in it yourself.
+A series of increases in the Bank of England base rate over the past couple of years mean that buy to let mortgage rates have increased sharply since last year, stretching affordability for potential buy to let investors.

 You’ll also most likely only be paying off the interest you owe the lender each month, rather than the capital, until the mortgage term finishes.
 At that point, you’ll either need to remortgage the property, or repay the capital (either by selling the property or using your own savings).
 For an in-depth look at how buy to let mortgages work, read our guide to Understanding buy to let mortgages.
 You can find out more about all the different mortgage options that may be available to you, and how they compare, in our articles Mortgages for over 50s: What you need to know and Mortgages for over 60s: what you need to know.